Software-Improvement-Group/sigridci/docs/capabilities/objectives.md

 ## Objectives help you set direction and compare them with current state

 **Objectives** are targets that can be set in Sigrid, to compare against system status and quality trends.
+In this context, objectives are understood as being *non-functional requirements*.
 It is considered separate from metadata (see [metadata page](../organization-integration/metadata.md)), since *Objectives* do not describe characteristics of systems themselves, but where you want them to be.

 Objectives can be set per different quality characteristics and levels of detail.
 Examples are: a range of desired *Maintainability*, desired *New code quality*, minimum *Test code ratio*, or the maximum number of *Medium risk vulnerabilities* in libraries (*Open Source Health*).